 You'll be introduced to key ideas and concepts in political theory.
 These include democracy, freedom, justice and power.
 These ideas and concepts are explored in the social and historical contexts in which they developed.
 You'll also be encouraged to explore the way that these ideas and concept have been transformed historically and the manner in which they are mobilised in contemporary political debates.

-This module introduces key perspectives in international relations theory, both classical and modern.
-We'll explore classical thinkers, including Hobbes, Kant and Marx, but our emphasis is on twentieth century International Relations’ thinking.
-The Realist tradition will be a central concern, but critiques and alternatives will also be analysed.
-Throughout the module, we'll apply IR theory to real-world developments such as: war and peace, global justice, human rights, foreign policy and diplomacy, nationalism, and revolution.
-Assessment: logbook (20%), 1,500-word essay (50%) and 1-hr exam (30%).
+This module introduces students to the key perspectives in international relations theory, both classical and modern, that are used to analyse, understand and explain the nature, key features and transformations of international relations.
+Reference will be made to classical thinkers, including Hobbes, Kant and Marx, but the module’s emphasis is on twentieth century International Relations’ thinking.
+The Realist tradition will be a central concern, but critiques and alternatives will also be explored.
+Throughout the module, IR theory will be related to real-world developments such as war and peace, global justice, human rights, foreign policy and diplomacy, nationalism, and revolution.

 - War and social change in the 20th century